Non-Stationary Inventory Control with Lead Times: Introduction

 \subsection{Contributions}

 We study single-item, periodic-review inventory control problems with continuous and time-varying demand.
 The latter is modeled as piecewise stationary with a non-stationarity measure~$S$ which denotes the unknown number of stationary segments over a time horizon~$T$.
 Our analysis covers systems with demand backlogging and lost-sales, both with or without a deterministic lead time~$L$.
+We restrict attention to base-stock policies, which replenish inventory up to a target level after each review.
+We measure performance by dynamic regret, defined as the cumulative difference between the stationary average cost of the employed base-stock policy and that of the optimal base-stock policy for the demand distribution in each time step.